pablovg2/A4-socialtocrowd/README.md

 Font used is [Roboto Condensed](https://www.google.com/fonts/specimen/Roboto+Condensed) and is served via the Google Fonts API.

-Link color is used from the [Android Color palette](http://developer.android.com/design/style/color.html).
+Link and feature colour is used from the [Android Color palette](http://developer.android.com/design/style/color.html).

 ###Usage